 EU citizens may stay in Finland for a maximum of three months without registering their right of residence if they have a valid identity card or passport.
 EU citizens who reside in Finland for more than three months have to register their right of residence.
-The registration application can be done in the e-service Enter Finland or by filling in a paper application and submit it at one of the service points of the Finnish Immigration Service.
+The registration application is recommended to be done in the e-service Enter Finland.
 The application should be submitted within three months of the date of entry into Finland.

 To register a right of residence, you will need the following:

 • your national proof of identity or passport;

 • if you are a student, proof that you are enrolled at an educational institution in Finland (= a study certificate) and have sufficient funds and sufficient health insurance coverage (European Health Insurance Card).